 Wind chill (Environment Canada) is the result of blowing wind making it feel colder outside than it actually is.
 This is because the moving air removes heat from the body much faster than still air, despite having no change in temperature.

-The Health Unit supports the Sudbury Homelessness Network (City of Greater Sudbury) in its operation of the Extreme Cold Weather Alert System (City of Greater Sudbury), which notifies shelters and the public through a public service announcement that the temperature is expected to be below -15°C, or -20°C with the wind chill.
+Public Health Sudbury & Districts supports the Sudbury Homelessness Network (City of Greater Sudbury) in its operation of the Extreme Cold Weather Alert System (City of Greater Sudbury), which notifies shelters and the public through a public service announcement that the temperature is expected to be below -15°C, or -20°C with the wind chill.

 Protect yourself against the cold